xorvoid/hydra/README.md

 }
 ```

-When the x86-16 emulator reaches address `0399:0123`, hydra will interrupt the execution and call the `H_my_function`
+When the x86-16 emulator reaches address `0399:0123`, Hydra will interrupt the execution and call the `H_my_function`
 routine above (running on Aarch64).
 This function can do pretty much anything to the `x86-16` machine state: modify
 registers, write memory, call other x86-16 functions, return to arbitrary addresses, trigger an interrupt, read/write
 to an I/O port, etc etc etc. The call to `F_some_other_function` is an example of calling an arbitrary function.
 This
-function may be x86-16 machine code or may again be a hooked hydra function.
+function may be x86-16 machine code or may again be a hooked Hydra function.
 When the function reaches `RETURN_FAR()`,
 the Hydra Runtime will return back into the emulator using a `retf` equivalent return.

 ## Annotations system